 - Bigg’s bangs: the sound of marine mammal death heard live?
 (12/8/2018)

 Orcasound Lab is also the home and laboratory of Dr. Val Veirs who first deployed hydrophones there in the early 2000s with physics and environmental science students from Colorado College.
 Early on, the node hosted an array of 4-8 hydrophones stretched ~200m along-shore at depths of 5-20 meters.
 Since then, there have been many experimental hydrophone deployments, repairs, and acoustic research projects conducted at the node.
 Orcasound Lab is where we often test new technologies and hardware before sharing it with the rest of the hydrophone network.

-As of November, 2018, we are streaming from and testing ITC hydrophones with custom pre-amps mounted on PVC tripods 1-2 m above the gravel bottom and a binaural array with elements from LabCore Systems (Lon Brocklehurst) and Cetacean Research Technology (Joe Olson).
+In November, 2018, we were streaming from and testing ITC hydrophones with custom pre-amps mounted on PVC tripods 1-2 m above the gravel bottom.
+We also began testing a binaural array with elements from LabCore Systems (Lon Brocklehurst) and Cetacean Research Technology (Joe Olson).